jayrbolton/flyd-ajax/README.md

   body = 'hi'
   mockRequest.handle('get', 'http://localhost:420/test', {status, body}) // mock a response from the server for a specific endpoint

-  // Make the actual request
-  const response$ = request({method: 'get', url: 'http://localhost:420', path: '/test'}).load
+  // Make the request as you normally would const resp = request({method: 'get', url: 'http://localhost:420', path: '/test'})

- // The request will be made synchronously and the response is now available assert.deepEqual(response$().body, {status, body}) })
+  // The request will be made synchronously and the response is immediately available assert.deepEqual(resp.load().body, {status, body})

+  // Restore XMLHttpRequest
+  mock.teardown()
+})
 ```

-Mock functions:
+Mock API:

 * `setup()` -- Overwrite `window.XMLHttpRequest`
 * `teardown()` -- Restore `window.XMLHttpRequest`